 Arriving on Campus

-1. When should I connect with the Office of Graduate and Professional Education?
+1. When should I connect with the Graduate College?

 - Clarification on University or departmental